 Loft conversion specialists London, United Kingdom

-Nuhous is the leading London, United Kingdom based loft conversion specialist.
-Design and build of loft conversions such as dormer loft conversion, hip to gable loft conversion, mansard loft conversion and l shaped loft conversion on terraced, semi, town houses or detached houses and in the London and outside of London.
+Nuhous is a leading London, United Kingdom based loft conversion specialist.
+Design and build of all varieties of loft conversions including dormer loft conversions, hip to gable loft conversions, mansard loft conversions and L shaped loft conversions on terraced, semi-detached, town houses or detached houses in the London area and outside of London.

 Loft Conversions From £25k

 Will planning permission be required for my Loft Conversion?

 For a loft conversion this question is really a matter of whether your new space will be eligable for permitted development or alternatively if it requires a full planning application.
 Provided your property is suitable for permitted development rights and you are not planning on altering the front elevation of the property, for most UK homeowners planning permission is not usually required.
 There are of course multiple terms and stipulations to this and some exclusions such as living in a conservation area.
 The loft conversion must be designed to conform to the recommendations set out in the Town and Country Permitted Development Act.